WebAssembly/spec/md-proto/WebAssembly.md

 For a store access, the value to store is written to the [accessed bytes], in [little-endian byte order].

+> If any of the bytes are out of bounds, the Out Of Bounds trap is triggered before any of the bytes are written to.

 ##### Linear-Memory Access Validation

  - `$align` is required to be a [power of 2].